ouspg/refhandler/README.md

   - ...WORKS: of the assessed works in the work directory, including year of publication, institution, faculty etc. information
   - ...REFS: of the referenced works, including on whether work is available, has been downloaded to references directory
   - ...REFTEXT: of reference and citation texts including 1:1 relation to WORKS
-  - ...TYPE: list of different reference types
+  - ...REFTAXONOMY: a taxonomy of reference types, including a description of the taxonomy
-  - ...REFREF: 1:N relation table between REFTEXT and REFS
+  - ...TYPE: reference types (N:1) related to specific TAXONOMY
-  - ...REFCLASSIFIER: A classification system name and version
+  - ...REFREF: N:N relation table between REFTEXT and REFS
-  - ...REFTYPE: TYPE classification of REFTEXT given by REFCLASSIFIER
+  - ...REFTYPE: TYPE classification of REFTEXT given by LLM model for specific REFTAXONOMY
   - ...LLM: LLM models and versions available
   - ...ASSESSMENT: assessments of REFTEXT by specific LLM
   - Provide a job list for subsequent actions

 LLMinterface
   - Provide interface to pose prompts to LLM models via API or to locally run models
-  - Prompt injection recognition
+  - Prompt injection recognition :P
   - Provide a list of LLM models with version info

 ReferenceExtractor